Best Laptops for Solicitors in the UK in 2025 – A Complete Buying Guide

 Hewlett-Packard

-The long-time computer and printer manufacturer may not be as popular as Lenovo and Dell today, but it still offers many affordable options for PC users.
-However, HP support doesn’t have quite the same reputation as Dell and Lenovo.
+Although long-time computer and printer manufacturers may not be as popular as Lenovo and Dell today, they still offer many affordable options for PC users.
+However, HP’s support doesn’t have quite the same reputation as that of Dell and Lenovo.

 Microsoft

-Although more known for its Windows OS and Office software, Microsoft has been making Surface Laptop computers for a few years.
+Although Microsoft is best known for its Windows OS and Office software, it has made Surface Laptop computers for a few years.
 Microsoft’s modern laptop models are very well-received.
 Surface Laptops are hybrid tablet-computer models that offer both hardware keyboards and touchscreens, offering additional flexibility.
-Also, Surface Laptops come in a variety of stylish colours.
+They also come in a variety of stylish colours.

 Regardless of what brand or model you select, be sure to follow best practices when it comes to data security.